 In addition, treatment may include:

 Surgery.
 Surgery may be considered for chronic pain.
 Surgery can bring release from pain, but may also destroy other sensations as well, or become the source of new pain.
 Relief is not necessarily permanent, and pain may return.
-There are a variety of operations to relieve pain.
-Consult your doctor or more information.
+There is a variety of operations to relieve pain.
+Consult your healthcare provider for more information.

 Acupuncture.
 Acupuncture is a 2000-year-old Chinese technique of inserting fine needles under the skin at selected points in the body, and has shown some promise in the treatment of chronic pain.
 Needles are manipulated by the practitioner to produce pain relief.